North and South Korea to march together at Olympics

 The unification ministry announced a range of joint activities between the countries for the Games, following talks Wednesday at the demilitarized zone (DMZ).

-North and South Korean skiers will train together at a resort in North Korea before the Olympics start, and performers from the two countries will also hold a joint cultural event there.
+North and South Korean skiers will train together at a resort in North Korea before the Olympics start, and performers from the two countries will also hold a joint cultural event at Mount Kumgang.

 North Korea will also send around 230 supporters to cheer on its athletes.
 A smaller delegation of North Korean athletes and supporters will attend the Paralympics, the ministry said.